 In 2019, Jared released his first full-length comedy album Always a Momma Bear through Virtual Comedy Network.
 The album debuted at #1 on the iTunes Comedy Charts, #3 on the Billboard Comedy Charts, and was ranked the 9th best comedy album of the year by SiriusXM Comedy.
 In 2021, Jared’s special Socially Distanced… Of Course premiered on YouTube to critical acclaim and rave reviews.

+Jared has a remarkable insight into how millennial relationships (or even situationships) begin and end.
+Many of Jared’s fans say that his advice has helped them in their personal lives.
 Jared’s fans also seek out his voice in the online publishing world.
-He’s written for TotalFratMove, BroBible, Betches, LuvThis and HeTexted.
-His columns delve into everything from sports to “The Bachelor” to the pitfalls of dating in the information age.
+He’s written for TotalFratMove, BroBible, Betches, and HeTexted.
+His columns delve into everything from sports to The Bachelor to the pitfalls of dating in the information age.
 His writing has both sides of the aisle nodding their head while thinking, “I’ve been on the toilet way too long.”